fomightez/retreat16/making binder.rst

 -  If needed, add the ``requirements.txt`` file to the repo to point at pypi modules needed.
 See step #2 at http://mybinder.org/

--  Copy to your clipboard the address of your repository.
+-  Copy to your clipboard the URL address of your repository.
 It will resmble

    https://github.com/github\_user\_name/repository\_name